-Catching Lives has kindly been offered a piece of farmland for the next five years, which will be used to grow produce for our kitchen at the Catching Lives Open Centre, where our team of volunteers cook meals for the homeless and vulnerably housed of Canterbury and East Kent on a daily basis.
+Catching Lives has kindly been offered a piece of land, which will be used to grow produce for our kitchen at the Catching Lives Open Centre, where our team of volunteers cook meals for the homeless and vulnerably housed of Canterbury and East Kent on a daily basis.

 We will be encouraging some of our clients to get involved, learning new skills and providing a purpose and structure for them to help with growing fruit and vegetables, giving a sense of accomplishment that can be difficult to find when rough sleeping.